charludo/barely/README.md

 ### [1.1.4] - 2022-04-07
 #### Added
 - new "blog" blueprint - read about it here: [https://notablog.io/blog/2022-04-01-building-a-blog-with-barely/](https://notablog.io/blog/2022-04-01-building-a-blog-with-barely/)

-### [1.1.2] - 2022-04-05
-#### Added
-- "publish: false" in a page can disable rendering of a page.
-Can also be used as a global toggle
-- Collections: added ORDER_KEY and ORDER_REVERSE options.
-Can be used to configure the order of posts within collection pages.

-#### Changed
-- Collections: "created" timestamps take precedence over "edited" timestamps

 See the full changelog [here](https://github.com/charludo/barely/blob/main/CHANGELOG.md)